 How we feel, what we think and what we do are all connected.
 Cognitive-behavioral therapy teaches children and teens how to use these links to reduce their headache pain.

-Psychologists at Children's can help children master these skills.
+Psychologists at Boston Children's can help children master these skills.
 They can help your child learn:

 - what causes her symptoms